Michelle Phillips

 BirthdayJun 4, 1944

 A native of Long Beach, California, she spent her early life in Los Angeles and Mexico City, raised by her widowed father.
-While working as a model in San Francisco, she met and married John Phillips in 1962 and went on to co-found the vocal group the Mamas & the Papas in 1965.
+While working as a model in San Francisco, she met and married John Phillips in 1962 and went on to co-found the Mamas & the Papas in 1965.
 The band rose to fame with their popular singles "California Dreamin' " and "Creeque Alley", both of which she co-wrote.
 They released five studio albums before their dissolution in 1970.
 While married to John Phillips, she gave birth to their daughter, singer Chynna Phillips.
 Michelle Phillips is the last surviving original member of the band.

 After the breakup of the Mamas & the Papas and her divorce from John Phillips, she transitioned into acting, appearing in a supporting part in The Last Movie (1971) before being cast as Billie Frechette in the critically acclaimed crime biopic Dillinger (1973), for which she was nominated for a Golden Globe Award for Most Promising Newcomer.
 In 1974, she had lead roles in two television films: the crime feature The Death Squad, and the teen drama The California Kid, in the latter of which she starred opposite Martin Sheen.
 She went on to appear in a number of films throughout the remainder of the 1970s, including Ken Russell's Valentino (1977), playing Natacha Rambova, and the thriller Bloodline (1979).
 She released her only solo album, Victim of Romance, in 1977.